The Guardian's Core Responsibilities

 What a Guardian Can Do

 Beyond the basic duties, the law gives guardians broad authority.
 A guardian can receive money payable for the child's support from benefits, insurance, trusts, or custodianships.
 They can establish the child's residence inside or outside Arizona.
-They can consent to medical care, facilitate education, and even consent to the child's marriage or adoption.
+They can consent to medical care, help with education, and even consent to the child's marriage or adoption.

 In the interest of developing self-reliance on the part of a ward or for other good cause, the court, at the time of appointment or later, on its own motion or on appropriate petition or motion of the minor or other interested person may create a limited guardianship by limiting the powers of a guardian otherwise conferred by this section.